-Each of us is a diamond in the rough.
-We have a lot of intrinsic self worth and real value.
-We have infinite spiritual potential and power within and we are card carrying members of a People that has literally transformed the world in which we live.
+Putting it AllEach of us is a diamond in the rough.
+We have a lot of intrinsic self worth and real value.Together:We have infinite spiritual potential and power within and we are card carrying members of a People that has literally transformed the world in which we live.
 And we should get out of bed in the morning feeling great about this.